My Plantiful Cooking

 Fluffy Protein Pancakes without Banana

-• 2 glasses of smoothies with spoonful of peanut butter, banana slices, and a jar of glass in the background.
+• 2 glasses of tofu smoothie with a plate of banana slices and a teaspoon beside.

 Creamy Silken Tofu Smoothie